mat-ruszczycky/practice-react-todo/README.md

 # Requirements

+Formal descriptions of what needs to be built, commonly categorized as functional requirements, non-functional requirements, and constraints.

 ## Functional

-Functional requirements are formal descriptions of the behaviors and features a software application must have.
+Functional requirements are the behaviors and features a software application must have.
 They specify what the system should do to meet user needs, defining the application's required functionality based on user actions, events, and/or business processes.

 ### Core
 - Users can create items from the TODO list